microsoft/sqlworkshops/SQLonOpenShift/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/textbubble.png"> <h2>About this Workshop</h2>

 Welcome to this Microsoft solutions workshop on *SQL Server on OpenShift*.
-In this workshop, you'll learn how deploy and use SQL Server on an OpenShift cluster.
+In this workshop, you'll learn how deploy and use SQL Server containers on an OpenShift cluster.

+You will learn the basics of deployment, connection, executing queries, performance, high availability, operators, and Always On Availability Groups.

 This README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.